-Eggless Brownie…The name immediately sets the juices rolling in the mouth.
+Eggless Brownie recipe, with or without walnuts, the name, immediately sets the juices rolling in the mouth.
+Am I right?

-Eggless Brownie…A sumptuous dessert which is sinful – yes sinful because it contains a lot of calories and I find it very difficult to keep my hands away from it once I see it and I am ready to beg or steal it.
+Eggless Chocolate Brownie is a sumptuous dessert which is sinful – yes sinful because it contains a lot of calories and I find it very difficult to keep my hands away from it once I see it and I can go on and on eating it.
 Though the Brownie is usually consumed post-dinner but in my family, we consume it any time of the day.

-This Eggless Brownie is a real sinful dessert as it has butter, it has all-purpose flour, it has sugar.
+Why am I calling it sinful?
+That’s because it has butter, it has all-purpose flour, it has sugar.
 But isn’t it okay to indulge in once in a while?
-For the guilty, I may mention that it also brings with it the goodness and huge benefits of walnuts and chocolates.
+For the ones who are feeling guilty to have it, I may mention that it also brings with it the goodness and huge benefits of walnuts and chocolates.

 I have always found the sight of brownie making people break into smiles or go weak in the knees.
 Believe me, some of the cooking disasters made earlier in the evening dinner can easily be compensated by this dish:) I would be candid when say that I have also used a brownie to cajole and reward children into trying some of their not so favourite and popular dishes.

 The only point of discussion about a brownie is which variant is the best.
 Some people are fans of the chewy-brownie, while others prefer the cake-like variety.